Quit using your CRM to manage applications

 Require more than basic contact information to determine eligibility

-Ask for large amounts of information, documentation, and clarification
+Request for significant amounts of information, documentation, and clarification

 Move all information around internally between departments for review